zigamedved/OpenSentry/README.md

 # CronSentry

-CronSentry is a lightweight, reliable monitoring service for your cron jobs and scheduled tasks.
+CronSentry is a lightweight monitoring service for your cron jobs and scheduled tasks.
 Get notified immediately when your scheduled jobs fail to run on time.

 ## Features